rasunag27/ML_Projects/Glass_Classification/README.md

 __Metrics__:

-I have used confusion matrix and classification report as metric for the evaluation of best distance method.
+I have used accuracy and classification report as metric for the evaluation of best distance method.
 I have also found out the best amount of nearest neighbors for the evaluation.